fouge/fouge.github.io/_posts/2020-06-22-plot-graphs-from-gdb-with-gdbundle-plot.md

 - debugging
 ---

 As a freelance, I have the chance to work on different parts of embedded projects and during the last few weeks, I have been focused on [Digital Signal Processing algorithms written in Rust](https://interrupt.memfault.com/blog/rust-for-digital-signal-processing).
-As I had to debug my library, I wanted to plot the signal I am working on and its various transformations to see how my algorithm is behaving on the incomming data.
+As I had to debug my library, I wanted to plot the signal I am working on and its various transformations to see how my algorithm is behaving on the incoming data.
 When debugging DSP algorithms, this is a repetitive task so I rapidly realized that I needed a script to quickly display the data.

 ## GDBundle